Shwe Thaung Thu

 Mar 6, 2019

-Shwe Taung Thu is an organization of 18 members (one elected member from each participating coffee-growing community), five of whom meet on a fornightly basis to discuss any issues or to meet its service mission of providing access to finance, technical support, and market linkages for its members.
-Shwe Taung Thu has secured a headquarters building, which it uses for cuppings, trainings, and events, including its yearly General Assembly meeting in September.
+Shwe Taung Thu is an organization of 18 members (one elected member from each participating coffee-growing community), five of whom meet on a fortnightly basis to discuss any issues or to meet its service mission of providing access to finance, technical support, and market linkages for its members.
+Shwe Taung Thu has secured a headquarters building, which it uses for cuppings, training, and events, including its yearly General Assembly meeting in September.

 Shwe Thaung Thu Leadership Group at their new Headquarters